isagoya/astro-hananiawan-m2/src/pages/md/chapt03.md

 “Mom, I want to go home!
 Mom!”

-Every night I did not know what to do with him for his crying.
+Every night I did not know what to do with his crying.
 All I could do was hold him in my arms and nurse him to sleep, and then he would finally stop crying.

 Last night, Masakazu had been fussy but now is fast asleep on my bed with his back turned.

 “Masakazu, get up.
-Come on, here’s the drum.
-Stand up and lift your right leg.”
+Come on, the drum is beating.
+Stand up and raise your right leg.”

-I started to put on him the shirt and pants I had prepared the night before, calling to him.
+I began to put on the shirt and pants I had prepared the night before, while calling out to him.
 After I finished dressing him, he did not seem to be fully awake.

 Since there was no other way, I moved Masakazu on to the desk, which was about 40 centimeters long and 60 centimeters wide, and then put the bedclothes for both of us into the closet.